MultiSafepay/docs/content/api/accounts/payouts.md

 As a partner or primary account holder, use this endpoint to pay out funds from an affiliated account's balance to a connected bank account.

 By default, payouts for affiliated accounts are disabled.
-To enable payouts for your affiliated accounts, email your account manager at <sales@multisafepay.com>
+To enable payouts for your affiliated accounts, email <sales@multisafepay.com>

 For authentication, use your [account API key](/set-up-your-account/site-id-api-key-secure-code/).